CYSTITIS (URINARY BLADDER INFLAMMATION)

 – Drink unsweetened cranberry juice or dried cranberries (not crystallised) soaked in water overnight.

-– Colloidal silver or Bee Propolis in the form of tincture or capsules can be very effective against cystitis too.
+– Colloidal Silver or Bee Propolis in the form of tincture or capsules can be very effective against cystitis too.

 – In case of acute symptoms, take one cup of herbal teas (mixture is recommended) every hour until significantly reducing symptoms.

 – At the same time take a long hot sitting bath (without using soap) or make a hot compresses on the low abdomen area.
 It is the best pain reliever!
 As soon as you feel hot take a short 30 to 60 seconds of a cool shower.
 And repeat this procedure 3 to 5 taking hot bath for about 5 minutes followed by 60 seconds of cold shower.
 You should sweat and drink plenty of herbal teas before and after!
-Your urine must be pale or transparrent not yellow!
+Your urine must be pale or transparent not yellow!

 – Another excellent and very simple water treatment is Hot Foot Bath.
-Keeping your feet for about 30 minutes in hot water can be very helpful in boosting immunity and reducing inflammation, congestion and pain.
-The very important benefit of water treatments such as hot foot bath is its ability to move blood from different parts of the body such as from brain which is very helpful when the blood in the brain is congested and often overloaded with toxins and impurities.
+Keeping your feet for about 30 minutes in hot water can be very helpful in boosting immunity and reducing inflammation, congestion, and pain.
+The very important benefit of water treatments such as hot foot bath is its ability to move blood from distinct parts of the body such as from brain which is very helpful when the blood in the brain is congested and often overloaded with toxins and impurities.
 It might be very beneficial in case of pain, sinusitis, headaches, cancer, arthritis, any inflammation or even fibromyalgia which is believed to be caused by too much blood in the brain which overstimulates the nervous system leading to increased sensitivity to pain.
 Hoot bath can be very beneficial in those conditions because high temperature of water dilates blood vessels in feet.
-As a result the congested blood moves from the upper parts of the body including chest and brain to the lower parts which brings great relief.
-At the same time you need to put a cloth wrung out in ice water on your forehead and neck, as it will constrict the blood vessels in the head, which also helps to ease the congestion.
+As a result, the congested blood moves from the upper parts of the body including chest and brain to the lower parts which brings great relief.
+At the same time, you need to put a cloth wrung out in ice water on your forehead and neck, as it will constrict the blood vessels in the head, which also helps to ease the congestion.

 – You may also place an electric pillow on your lower abdomen area to sooth the pain.